Ramadan: Important dates

-The first and last dates of Ramadan are determined by the lunar Islamic calendar.
+The Islamic calendar is a lunar one, where each month begins when the first crescent of a new moon is sighted.
+The Islamic year consists of 12 lunar cycles, and consequently it is 10 to 11 days shorter than the solar year, and as it contains no intercalation, Ramadan migrates throughout the seasons.
+The Islamic day starts after sunset.
+The estimated start and end dates for Ramadan, based on the Umm al-Qura calendar of Saudi Arabia, are:

+Many Muslims insist on the local physical sighting of the moon to mark the beginning of Ramadan, but others use the calculated time of the new moon or the Saudi Arabian declaration to determine the start of the month.
+Since the new moon is not in the same state at the same time globally, the beginning and ending dates of Ramadan depend on what lunar sightings are received in each respective location.
+As a result, Ramadan dates vary in different countries, but usually only by a day.
+This is due to the cycles of the moon; the moon may not meet the criteria to qualify as a waxing crescent, which delineates the change in months, at the time of sundown in one location while later meeting it in another location.
+Astronomical projections that approximate the start of Ramadan are available.

+In Shia Islam, one of the special dates of this month is the day of the assassination of Ali, the fourth Rashidun caliph and the first Shia Imam.
+Ali was struck during morning prayer on the 19th day of Ramadan, 40 AH, and he died on the 21st day of the month.
+They engage in mourning and prayer on these nights, especially in Iran.

 Beginning

-Because the Hilāl, or crescent moon, typically occurs approximately one day after the new moon, Muslims can usually estimate the beginning of Ramadan; however, many prefer to confirm the opening of Ramadan by direct visual observation of the crescent.
+Because the hilāl, or crescent moon, typically occurs approximately one day after the new moon, Muslims can usually estimate the beginning of Ramadan; however, many Muslims prefer to confirm the opening of Ramadan by direct visual observation of the crescent.

-Night of Destiny

-Qadr Night is considered the holiest night of the year.
+Laylat al-Qadr

+The Laylat al-Qadr (لیلة القدر) or "Night of Power" is the night that Muslims believe the Quran was first sent down to the world, and Muhammad received his first quranic revelation from it.
+The night is considered to be the holiest night of the year.
 It is generally believed to have occurred on an odd-numbered night during the last ten days of Ramadan; the Dawoodi Bohra believe that Laylat al-Qadr was the twenty-third night of Ramadan.

 Eid

 The holiday of Eid al-Fitr (Arabic: عيد الفطر), which marks the end of Ramadan and the beginning of Shawwal, the next lunar month, is declared after a crescent new moon has been sighted or after completion of thirty days of fasting if no sighting of the moon is possible.
-Eid celebrates of the return to a more natural disposition (fitra) of eating, drinking, and marital intimacy.
+Eid celebrates the return to a more natural disposition (fitra) of eating, drinking, and marital intimacy.